enketo/blog/_posts/2015-05-19-install-enketo.md

 ### 5. Enketo Express Installation

 Install Enketo Express and its dependencies.
-Warnings during the "npm install" step can be ignored.
+Warnings during the `npm install --production` step can be ignored.
 Errors should not be ignored.

 ```bash
 cd ~